MinecraftForge/MinecraftForge/server_files/README.txt

 ==================
 Here are some tips and advice to improve server performance:

-- Use the latest version of MC, Forge and mods when possible.
+- Use the latest version of MC, singularity and mods when possible.
 Newer versions usually have performance improvements.

 - Turn down the view distance and simulation distance in the server.properties file.
 Simulation distance should be the same as or marginally lower than view distance.